rxing-core/rxing/README.md

 This is a port of the ZXing (https://github.com/zxing/zxing) java barcode library to pure rust.
 Conversion was done by hand.
 Original license resides with the authors of zxing.

 Porting of the testing library is incomplete.
+Currently all positive tests are implemented.
+Negative verfication tests are not implemented.

 Porting was done with the rust language in mind, though some parts may resemble java more directly than a proper clean-sheet rust implementation.
+The process of "rustifying" the code is ongoing.

 ## CLI
 If you're looking for a CLI interface into the library, please see [rxing-cli](https://crates.io/crates/rxing-cli).